DashineePARMANUM/superstore-data-analysis/Superstore_Docs/Superstore_Process.md

 -

 ---
-## 10. Are there geographic trends—states or regions that consistently perform well or poorly?
+## 10. Are there geographic trends: states or regions that consistently perform well or poorly?
 -

 ---